OrlandoMatteo/ProgrammingForIot/Training/Intro/Intro.md

 # Dictionaries

-An really useful datatype of python is "dict".
-Dictionaries are collections of couples of key/value, key are of type string and they are unique for each dict, the value of a dict can be of whatever type :int,float,string,list or even other dict.
-Let's see an example of dict and what function can be used on a dict.
+An really useful datatype of python are _dictionaries_.
+Dictionaries are collections of couples of key/value, key are of type string and they are unique for each dict, the value of a dict can be of whatever type :int,float,string,list or even other dictionary.
+Let's see an example of dict and what function can be used on a dictionary.

 ---